spscally/fth-rolemaster/README.md

     - having to put the password in this file is why I recommend an account only for this purpose
   - `TO_EMAIL` with the email list of your club (i.e. members-#######@toastmastersclubs.org)
   - `SUPPORT_EMAIL` with the email of the member who is managing the report, so other members can reach out with any questions/comments/etc
+  - `AGENDA_LINK` with the link to the FTH agenda page (i.e. https://yourClubNameHere.toastmastersclubs.org/agenda.html)

+In addition to the configuration above, you can add or remove any custom roles in the config.py `ROLES` list.
+For example, my club also has a "Guest Ambassador" role for being in charge of welcoming guests to the meeting.
+Any additional custom roles that are added must also be added to the agendas, so that they are present in the downloaded Member Role Report.

 ### Input Data